 22 February 2019 - Bechtel launches legal action against HS2 after missing out on the £1.1bn contract to build Old Oak Common station.

-6 February 2019 - HS2 announces the prized deals to build its London stations at Euston and Old Oak Common have gone to teams led by Mace and Balfour Beatty.
+6 February 2019 - HS2 announces the deals to build its London stations at Euston and Old Oak Common have gone to bids led by Mace and Balfour Beatty.

 13 July 2018 - Transport secretary Chris Grayling announces the appointment of then-Crossrail chair Sir Terry Morgan as the new chairman for HS2.